Fuel Assistance Programs Help Keep the Heat Flowing

 The Home Energy Assistance Program (LIHEAP) is a federally funded energy assistance program.
 New York’s grant is allocated among the Office of Temporary and Disability Assistance (OTDA) for a heating benefit program, the state Division of Housing and Community Renewal for weatherization activities and the state Office for the Aging for outreach and referral activities.
 Applications are taken at all local departments of social services.
 Read more.

-For more than 20 years, United Way of Long Island has helped area residents in need of home heating to keep warm by joining hands with individual donors, nonprofit, corporate and union partners in support of Project Warmth.
+For three decades, United Way of Long Island has helped area residents in need of home heating to keep warm by joining hands with individual donors, nonprofit, corporate and union partners in support of Project Warmth.
 This program began operation in 1994 to help Long Islanders who did not qualify for federal assistance programs due to income guidelines.
 Read more.

 Weatherization Assistance Program (WAP)